 - Always carry a roll of toilet paper with you when traveling in developing nations.

 - Seek medical attention if the situation becomes severe.
-Your condition may require antibiotics or other treatment.
+Your condition may require antibiotics or other treatments.

 Travelers’ Diarrhea happens to all food travelers at one time or another.
 The keys are to be diligent with preventative measures, pack Travelan and take care of yourself when you’re ill.